-• Task parallelism - the computation contains parts which are independent of each other.
-Computation of such parts can be scheduled and distributed into multiple processors and can be computed concurrently.
-E.g. Master/Worker pattern is realized (master sets up a pool of worker processed and a set of tasks which is distributed to them).
-Fork/Join pattern - main process forks into several threads executing concurrently and waits for their results to join back into a single process which may after some computation again fork.
+• Task parallelism - the computation contains parts that are independent of each other.
+The computation of such parts can be scheduled and distributed into multiple processors and can be computed concurrently.
+For example, a master/worker pattern is realized (master sets up a pool of worker processed and a set of tasks that are distributed to them).
+Fork/Join pattern – the main process forks into several threads that execute concurrently and wait for the results to join back into a single process, which may, after some computation, fork again.

-Looking into the way how the processes interacts, these are the most common forms:
+Looking at the way the processes interact, these are the most common forms:

-• The threads are several concurrent execution paths which are independent, but in general share the same memory.
-It was standardized e.g. as a POSIX threads (Pthreads) and implemented in many platforms.
-Further reading about Pthreads can be found in a book by Butenhof [40].
-There are other implementation going beyond the POSIX standard is introduced in other languages and programming environment.
+• The threads are several concurrent execution paths that are independent but, in general, share the same memory.
+They are standardized, e.g., as POSIX threads (Pthreads) and implemented in many platforms.
+Further reading about Pthreads can be found in the published works of Butenhof [40].
+There are other implementations that go beyond the POSIX standard, which have been introduced in other languages and programming environments.

-• shared memory.
-The OpenMP is a shared memory application interface standardized and implemented in by several compilers for C, C++ and Fortran.
-It uses also multithreaded model, however, programming is task oriented and more abstract than using threads as described by Chapman et al. [41].
+• Shared memory.
+The OpenMP is a shared memory application interface, which is standardized and implemented by several compilers for C, C++ and Fortran.
+It also uses a multithreaded model, however, programming is task-oriented and more abstract than using threads, as described by Chapman et al. [41].

-•message passing.
-The Message Passing Interface (MPI) is specification for performing task communication by passing messages between tasks.
-Further reading about MPI can be found in a book of Pacheco [42].
+•Message passing.
+The Message Passing Interface (MPI) is a specification for performing task communication by passing messages between tasks.
+Further reading about MPI can be found in the published works of Pacheco [42].

-More about parallel programming models can be found in survey by Diaz et al. [43].
+More information about parallel programming models can be found in a survey by Diaz et al. [43].

-Some algorithms can be divided easily into independent tasks, which can be computed in parallel.
+Some algorithms can be easily divided into independent tasks, which can be computed in parallel.
 If there is no need to communicate among the parallel tasks, such algorithms are called embarrassingly parallel.
-E.g.
+For example,

 • Operation on matrices [44] are currently used to render 2D and 3D graphics.

-• Parameter study, where the same computation is performed using different set of input parameters [45].
+• Parameter studies, where the same computation is performed using different sets of input parameters [45].

-• Brute-force search algorithm, where subset of possible candidates for solution are generated and checked in parallel.
+• Brute-force search algorithm, where a subset of possible candidates for solution are generated and checked in parallel.

 • Genetic algorithm and other evolutionary algorithms [46].

-In contrast to embarrassingly parallel problems, there exists inherently sequential algorithms that cannot be significantly speeded up by parallel computing.
-Both aspects scalability (speed up gained by parallel computing) and effectivity (time demand based on the size of input data = time complexity) should be considered as highly scalable algorithms can be outperformed by a sequential algorithm solving same problem with better time complexity as noted e.g. by Madden [47].
+In contrast to embarrassingly parallel problems, there are inherent sequential algorithms that cannot be significantly speeded up by parallel computing.
+Both aspects of scalability (speed up gained by parallel computing) and effectivity (time demand based on the size of input data = time complexity) should be considered as highly scalable algorithms.
+These can be outperformed by sequential algorithms, which solve the same problem with a better time complexity, as noted by Madden [47].

-Further aspects of parallel computing can be found in the earlier book about design and build parallel programs of I. Foster [45], book of D. Culler et al [48] or book of T. Rauber and G. Räuder [49].
+Other of parallel computing and the design and build of parallel programs were published in the earlier works of I. Foster [45], D. Culler et al. [48] or T. Rauber and G. Räuder [49].

 2.2.2 Summary

-To summarize this section; parallel computing can introduce speedup on current computational technology and some computation problems may become feasible.
-Additionally, overhead caused by parallelization and fraction of non-parallelizable parts should be considered as it may degrade expected speedup.
-In case of exponential algorithm (e.g. for NP-complete problems) the speedup will increase the size of solvable problem only slightly (see table 2.2) and some problems cannot be (or it is believed) significantly speedup by parallel computing.
-In further text a focus will be given mainly to task parallelism and distributed computing.
+To summarize this section: parallel computing can introduce speedup on current computational technology and some computation problems may become feasible.
+Additionally, overhead, which is caused by parallelization and fraction of non-parallelizable parts, should be considered as it may degrade the expected speedup.
+In the case of exponential algorithm (e.g., for NP-complete problems), the speedup will only increase the size of the solvable problem only slightly (see Table 2.2) and some problems cannot be (or it is believed that they cannot) significantly speedup by parallel computing.
+In later text of this thesis, we mainly focus on tasking parallelism and distributed computing.

 2.3 Distributed Computing Technologies

-Distributed computing is based on the idea to spread the computation task into set of computers which are connected via computer network.
+Distributed computing is based on the idea of spreading a computation task into a set of computers, which are connected via a computer network.